SamPrewitt/SamPrewitt.github.io/index.md

 * Most mountain bike trails only require a helmet, MIPS are the best.
 But, at lift-assited bike parks riders should wear a full face helment and full body pads.

 ### How to Contribute
 This page is open source.
-Commit changes to the test branch as necessary.
+Commit changes to the PROD_test branch as necessary.

 ### Licensing
 MIT License